Choose The Lever for Successful Finance Transformation

 Five Levers of Finance Transformation

 Sometimes, you might only focus on one lever.
-However, if the transformation is large-scale and complex, it is more likely that you need to prioritise the levers.
-You use all the understanding and insight gathered at each step in making those decisions.
+However, if the finance transformation is large-scale and complex, you will likely need to prioritise the levers.
+You use all the understanding and insight gathered at each step to make those decisions.

 Let’s examine each one in more detail.
-We will now look at real-life examples to understand the application.
+We will now investigate real-life examples to understand their application.

 Efficiency Lever

-The efficiency lever will typically appeal when your organisation’s strategic positioning is cost leadership or cost focus.
+The efficiency lever typically appeals when your organisation’s strategic positioning is cost leadership or cost focus.
 There are not many organisations that are not looking for some cost savings or efficiencies.
-Unless the baseline assessments already demonstrate that you can operate your processes at world-class efficiency, this lever will likely feature in your scope.
+This lever will likely feature in your scope unless the baseline assessments already demonstrate that you can operate your processes at world-class efficiency.

-It covers eliminating waste in the process and standardising, simplifying and improving processes.
-If digital transformation is in scope, then automation and even robotic process automation fit within this lever.
+It covers eliminating waste in processes and standardising, simplifying and improving them.
+If digital transformation is in scope, then automation, including robotic process automation, fits within this lever.

 A Real-Life Solution from the Efficiency Lever: Automating the Closing